Cross-domain Compositing with Pretrained Diffusion Models: Abstract

 \section{Abstract}

 Diffusion models have enabled high-quality, conditional image editing capabilities.
 We propose to expand their arsenal, and demonstrate that off-the-shelf diffusion models can be used for a wide range of cross-domain compositing tasks.
 Among numerous others, these include image blending, object immersion, texture-replacement and even CG2Real translation or stylization.
 We employ a localized, iterative refinement scheme which infuses the injected objects with contextual information derived from the background scene, and enables control over the degree and types of changes the object may undergo.
-We conduct a range of qualitative and quantitative comparisons to prior work, and exhibit that our method produces higher quality and realistic results without requiring any annotations or training.
-Finally, we demonstrate how our method may be used for data augmentation of downstream tasks.
+We conduct a range of qualitative and quantitative comparisons to prior work, and show that our method produces higher quality and realistic results without requiring any annotations or training.
+Finally, we demonstrate the advantage of cross-domain compositing in data augmentation for downstream tasks.